Analysis

 Different investors will also have different requirements.
 Some investors will demand frequent reporting and portfolio analysis, while for others quarterly reporting will suffice.

-Fund administration services can be tailored to the specific requirements of individual managers and their investors.
+Fund administration services must align with the specific investment strategies of institutional fund managers and the varied needs of their investors.

 Private equity, real estate & infrastructure and private debt are the main asset-class specific fund administration models.